 Warning: Putting the raw API Key in the source code itself is a bad security practice, as anyone with access to your code will have full R/W access to all your Airtable bases.
-API Keys are as sensitive as passwords; they should be securely stored in separate, read-protected files or using OS keychain services.
-See the APIKeyFromSecretsFileMixin below.
+API Keys are as sensitive as passwords; they should be securely stored in separate, private files or using OS keychain services.
+See the APIKeyFromSecretsFileMixin and APIKeyFromEnvMixin mixin classes below.